Browse by author

 Dr Mark Jackson,

-This is the authors' accepted manuscript of an article that has been accepted and is due to be published in its final definitive form by Cambridge University Press , 2021.
+This is the authors' accepted manuscript of an article that has been published in its final definitive form by Cambridge University Press , 2021.

 For re-use rights please refer to the publisher's terms and conditions.

 The history of agricultural terraces remains poorly understood, largely due to problems in dating their construction and use.
 This has hampered broader research on their significance, limiting knowledge of past agricultural practices and the long-term investment choices made by rural communities.
 OSL-PD has been applied to the sediments associated with agricultural terraces and earthworks in the Mediterranean region to date construction and use.
 Results from five widely-dispersed areas in Spain, Greece and Turkey reveal that although many terraces were used in the first millennium AD, the most intensive episodes of terrace building occurred during the later Middle Ages (c.
 AD 1100-1600).

 Author(s): Turner S, Kinnaird T, Varinlioglu G, Serifoglu TE, Koparal E, Demirciler V, Athanasoulis D, Odegard K, Crow J, Jackson M, Bolos J, Sanchez-Pardo JC, Carrer F, Turner A, Sanderson D